-2022-2023 Refund/Repayment Policy
+2023-2024 Refund/Repayment Policy

-If a student officially withdraws from Morningside University prior to completing 60 percent of the term, institutional charges for tuition, technology fee, room and board will be refunded based on the percentage of the term that has not been completed.
+If a student officially withdraws from Morningside University prior to completing 60 percent of the term, institutional charges for tuition, technology fee, housing and food will be refunded based on the percentage of the term that has not been completed.
 Financial aid awarded will be returned to the federal, state, and Morningside programs based on the same percentage.
 Excluding flex points purchased voluntarily, they are non-refundable.

-Music Feesno refund after the first week of the term
+Class Feesno refund after the first week of the term

 Parking Feesno refund

 Student Teaching Feesno refund

-General Fees
+General Fees no refund

 Technology Feessame as tuition

 Flex Points (Purchased Voluntarily)no refund